OliverDavis/shiny-practical/practical.md

 Using the `medicaldata` package, modify the basic Shiny app to take user inputs and produce a plot of one of the medical data sets using `ggplot2`.
 Add a table of the first few lines of data.

 ## Challenge 2
-Using this [simulated data set](moons.csv), can you use your knowledge of KNN classification and `ggplot2` to reproduce this plot?
+Using this [simulated data set](moons.csv), can you use your knowledge of [KNN classification](https://www.rdocumentation.org/packages/class/versions/7.3-23/topics/knn) and `ggplot2` to reproduce this plot of a KNN decision boundary?

 ![plot of a KNN decision boundary](knn.png)

+## Challenge 3
+Now use the code from Challenge 2 to make a Shiny app that shows how the decision boundary changes with different values of k.

+## Challenge 4
+Shiny is now also available as a [Python package](https://shiny.posit.co/py/).
+Can you reimplement one of the visualisations you've made in R using Python?